-C. Timeline.
-The university seeks to resolve matters promptly and strives to conclude the investigation and adjudication, including notification of outcome, but not including any appeal(s), within a sixty (60) day time period for sex-based discrimination/harassment or sexual misconduct, and ninety (90) calendar days for all other matters.
-Section I(B) sets the time periods for specific process stages.
+C, Timeline.
+The university seeks to resolve matters promptly and strives to conclude the investigation and adjudication, including notification of outcome, but not including any appeal(s), within 60-90 business days.

-All time periods measured in days, unless otherwise specified, are in calendar days.
-To the extent a deadline is calculated in calendar days and falls on a weekend or a university holiday or closing, the deadline will be effective on the next business day.
-Time periods measured in hours are actual hours
+All time periods measured in days, unless otherwise specified, are in business days.
+To the extent a deadline is calculated in business days and falls on a university holiday or unscheduled closing, the deadline will be effective on the next business day.
+Time periods measured in hours are actual hours.

 Time periods may be extended as necessary to ensure the integrity and completeness of the investigation and/or for appropriate cause.
 Reasons for extending the timeline include, but are not limited to: compliance with a request by law enforcement; availability of witnesses; scheduled or unscheduled university closings or breaks (including winter and spring breaks); vacations; complexities of a specific case including the number of witnesses and volume of information collected.
-The timeline for resolution begins with notice to a mandated reporter or the filing of a report with the Compliance Officer.
+The timeline for resolution begins with the filing of a formal complaint with the Compliance Officer.

 D. Retaliation, Witness Intimidation, or Other Abuse of Process.
-Employees and others involved in an investigation are prohibited from contacting witnesses or parties to intimidate them, influence testimony, harass, or circumvent the process in any way.
+Employees and others involved in an investigation are prohibited from contacting witnesses or parties with the intent to intimidate them, influence testimony, harass, or circumvent the process in any way.

 E. Meetings, Interviews, Communications and Notifications.
-Unless otherwise provided in this procedure, meetings and interviews (1) may be conducted telephonically, using skype or other technology, or through written communication, to permit prompt complaint resolution and (2) may not be recorded.
+Unless otherwise provided in this procedure, meetings and interviews (1) may be conducted telephonically, using Skype, Zoom or other technology, or through written communication, to permit prompt complaint resolution and (2) may not be recorded.